rolling-scopes-school/epam-short-track/react/tasks/task_1/task_description.md

   - [5] If user delete all courses EmptyCoursesList component appears
   - [5] If user click on **AddNewCourseButton** from **EmptyCoursesList** component the list of predefined courses restored
   - [5] The authors names displayed on the one line, if all authors names do not fit on one line, then the extra text cuts off and '...'
-- [15] Cover with tests Courses and CoursesInfo components